 The Isigayo Milling Plant has been operated by the Ya-Sechaba Agricultural Cooperative.
-The cooperative is made up of semi-commercial farmers who are involved in the grain value chain (including related sectors like poultry production), thus it was expected that members should be able to operate the milling plant from their resources.
-The cooperative has been running the milling plant with the support of GDARD.
+The cooperative is made up of semi-commercial farmers who are involved in the grain value chain (including related sectors like poultry production).
+The cooperative has been running the milling plant with the support of GDARDE.
 This has led to the start-stop operation of the milling plant.
-The milling plant has been non-operational for months due to outstanding electricity payments, despite the Department having supplied the cooperative with maize and diesel to operate the milling plant.
+The milling plant has been non-operational for months due to lack of funds.
+GDARDE tried to link the cooperative with potential funders like Gauteng Enterprise Propeller (GEP) and IDC for a Social Intervention Grant but the intervention fails because as was mentioned by the funders the issue of non - operation of the milling plant.
+The contract between the cooperative and the municipality also lapsed.

-On 30 November 2022, the Department of Agriculture, Rural Development and Environment (GDARDE) advertised an expression of interest for the companies who have interest in running the Isigayo Milling Plant.
+Based on the above, GDARDE, WRDM and RWCLM concluded that the Ya Sechaba Cooperative has failed to operate the milling plant, despite GDARDE's efforts to support the cooperative.
+The parties (GDARD, WRDM, RWCLM) thus took a decision to close the milling plant and put an open advert, inviting interested parties to operate the milling plant.
+On 30 November 2022, GDARDE advertised an expression of interest for the companies who have interest in running the Isigayo Milling Plant.
 The advertisement was placed on West Rand local newspaper, Farmers Weekly, GDARDE's Website and on the social media (Facebook and Twitter).
 On the very same day, GDARDE had a briefing session with all interested companies at the Isigayo Milling Plant.
 The candidates were issued with the application forms and requested to complete and return.
 The closing date for the submission of applications was on 09 December 2022.
-The procurement process to appoint an operator has been finalized, but the facility is not operating pending the signing of the agreements between the operator and GDARDE.
+The interviews have already been held and the successful candidate will operate the milling plant.